York Beach Maine

 Serving Public Health District 3 – “Western”

-Unit 2641, the Western MRC serves the three counties of District 3 (Androscoggin, Franklin and Oxford) and includes one of Maine’s three largest urban clusters (Lewiston/Auburn).
-The Western MRC is led by Unit Coordinator Tiffany Maiuri.
+This unit is currently on hiatus and seeking new leadership.
+Previously, the Western MRC served the three counties of District 3 (Androscoggin, Franklin and Oxford) and includes one of Maine’s three largest urban clusters (Lewiston/Auburn).

 Serving Public Health District 7 – “Downeast”